 In terms of design, Crying Suns borrows generously from many sources in the world of sci-fi.
 The core of its gameplay centers around Alt Shift’s fandom of Subset Games’ FTL: Faster Than Light.
 Rather than dedicating full paragraphs explaining the how, I will instead utilize screenshots.

 As with FTL, in Crying Suns players will naturally need to select their ship; only the NS-Odysseus is unlocked in the beginning.
-Fortunately, instead of triggering random events and fulfilling the requirements of rare events (missions), one only need to progress through the game naturally to unlock all six ships.
+Fortunately, instead of triggering random events and fulfilling the requirements of rare events (missions), one only needs to progress through the game naturally to unlock all six ships.
 Of course, each ship is balanced with different default attributes to encourage variable playstyles and multiple playthroughs.

 Players must choose two officers on the next screen.
 Rather than needing to remember the traits of different races, one can see plainly the characteristics of each randomized option.
 Crying Suns is not limited to the specializations illustrated above.
 My favorite, Tactical Deployment, is missing here; it expands the zone in which squadrons are deployed during battle, but more on that in the combat section.